-Florida high court set to clarify voting rights for felons
+Correction: Felons Voting-Florida Supreme Court story

 Florida’s high court said it would hear oral arguments on the governor’s request in November, about a month after a federal court is scheduled to hold its own hearing on a request by voting rights advocates to suspend the law enacted by the Legislature.

-“We think it’s quite clear what Amendment 4 meant,” said Sean Morales-Davis, a senior counsel for the Brennan Law Center’s Democracy program, one of the groups suing the state over Senate Bill 7066.
+“We think it’s quite clear what Amendment 4 meant,” said Sean Morales-Doyle, a senior counsel for the Brennan Center’s Democracy program, one of the groups suing the state over Senate Bill 7066.

-“It was a decision by about 65% of Florida’s voters to provide for automatic rights restoration and to put an end to this system of permanent felony disenfranchisement in Florida,” Morales-Davis said.
+“It was a decision by about 65% of Florida’s voters to provide for automatic rights restoration and to put an end to this system of permanent felony disenfranchisement in Florida,” Morales-Doyle said.